Alabama Severe Storms, Tornadoes, Straight-line Winds, and Flooding (DR-1971)

 August 8, 2011

 BIRMINGHAM, Ala. – Residents who want to make their homes and businesses more storm resistant can get advice from FEMA staff at local building supply and retail stores from Aug.
 9 to Aug.
-13 in Madison and Scottsboro.
+13 in Birmingham, Gadsden and Prattville.
 “This is valuable information from FEMA engineers and construction experts, and it’s free,” said Jeff Byard, state coordinating officer for the Alabama Emergency Management Agency.
 “These construction techniques can save lives and property.”